 Contingent consideration - receivable comprises that portion of the consideration receivable under the royalty sale agreement relating to the Narrabri royalty, contingent upon permitting and the achievement of certain volume and price thresholds as outlined in note 18.
 In addition, this also comprises the contingent consideration receivable based on West Musgrave achieving commercial production as outlined in note 22.
 On initial recognition the contingent consideration is stated at its fair value.
-After initial recognition the contingent consideration is measured at fair value at the end of each reporting period, with any fair value gains or losses recognised in the 'other (losses)/income' line item of the income statement.
+After initial recognition the contingent consideration geriod, with any fair value gains or losses recognised in the 'other (losses)/income' line item of the income statement.
 Fair value is determined in the manner described in notes 22, 18 and 34.